 Description: Mshta.exe is an important part of Windows, but often causes problems.
-Mshta.exe is located in the C:\Windows\System32 folder or sometimes in a subfolder of C:\.
+Mshta.exe is located in the C:\Windows\System32 folder or sometimes in a subfolder of C:\Windows.

 Mshta.exe is a Windows system file.
 The file is a trustworthy file from Microsoft.
-Therefore the technical security rating is 9% dangerous, however you should also read the user reviews.
+The program has no visible window.
+Therefore the technical security rating is 7% dangerous, however you should also read the user reviews.